MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-uxt-ch2.md

 > [!NOTE]
 > Both plugins are required for HoloLens 2 development.

-With that done you're empty level is ready for company.
+With that done your empty level is ready for company.

 ## Creating a level
 Your next task is to create a simple player setup with a starting point and a cube for reference and scale.